-Located in the Red Hook neighborhood of Brooklyn, the Brooklyn cruise terminal opened in 2006 and has one cruise quay and handles nearly 50 cruise ships annually and about 250,000 passengers.
-The Brooklyn Cruise Terminal is located at Pier 12 in Brooklyn.
+Located at Pier 12 in the Red Hook neighborhood of Brooklyn, the Brooklyn Cruise Terminal opened in 2006 with one cruise quay handling nearly 50 cruise ships and 250,000 passengers annually.

-LaGuardia is the closest airport to the Brooklyn Cruise terminal, but it is easy to get to the terminal from any of the three major NYC airports (LGA/JFK/EWR).
-I would recommend allowing at least two hours to travel from the airport to the cruise terminal (a bit more if you're flying into Newark), plus additional time if you're traveling during rush hour.
+The closest airport to the Brooklyn Cruise terminal is LaGuardia, but it's easy to get to the terminal from any of the three major NYC airports (LGA/JFK/EWR).
+We recommend allowing at least two hours to travel from the airport to the cruise terminal (a bit more if you're flying into Newark), plus additional time if you're traveling during rush hour.

 Driving and Parking